17 Amazing Road Trips From San Diego

 Travel time: 2.
 5 hours

 Named for the twisted, bristled Joshua trees, you can hike, rock climb, or simply drive and take in the scenery in this desert dream.
-At nearly 800,000 acres, this park straddles the Mojave Desert and the Colorado desert — two different landscapes and elevations, which create a unique, contrasting ecosystem.
+At nearly 800,000 acres, this park straddles the Mojave Desert and the Colorado Desert—two different landscapes and elevations that create a unique, contrasting ecosystem.

 Travel time: 2 hours